DataDx/MeasuresCatalog/README.md

 #### Refund
 Refund amounts from Sage, allocated by production percent.
 Refund Amount * [Production Percent](#production-percent)
+#### RVU
+Relative Value Unit is a measure of value, or the relative resource intensity, of providing a medical service that is used by Medicare and other insurance carriers to reimburse for physician services.
 #### Retained Earnings
 If the clinic decides to retain a certain amount of reserve savings in a month, this total amount is distributed as an expense across all partners according to their production percent.
 The amount of retained earnings chosen is a combination of a formula based on income and expenses combined with a base amount chosen by OOS staff.
 #### Revenue